charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 ### Document release notes

-Create a PR against the [docs repo][docs-repo] with release notes including:
+Create a PR against the [docs repo][docs-repo] and [ubuntu docs repo][ubuntu-docs-repo] with release notes including:

 * Bugfixes
 * Enhancements
 * Known Limitations/Issues

+These two PRs should be almost identical.
+Note that you might need to clone the `ubuntu` to make the PR.

 ### Tag release branches with bugfix revision